The Future of Liberty

 David Keene (00:58:05):

-I think we'll be, I'm an optimist, and I think that if we can come to grips, first of all with the technology so that it can't be turned on us, that that's step one.
-And then the second step is that our politicians, regardless of party, have to come to grips with the fact that we're on the edge of fiscal disaster.
-I think I said earlier though, it's amazing how bad things can get and how they can get better pretty quickly.
-And I think things can get better, and I think they will.
-And I think that the politicians of both parties, whoever they are, somebody we don't know
+I’m an optimist, and I think that if we can come to grips, first of all with technology so that it can’t be turned on us, that's step one.
+Then the second step is that our politicians, regardless of party, have to come to grips with the fact that we’re on the edge of fiscal disaster.
+I think I said earlier though, it’s amazing how bad things can get and how they can get better pretty quickly.
+And I think things can get better, and I believe they will.
+I believe that the politicians of both parties, whoever they are, somebody we don’t know

-Is going to say, we have to fix this.
-And that's, I remember when George Bush W Bush made an attempt to come to grips with entitlements on his second campaign.
-And one of my good friends, as you'll recall, was Conrad Burns, a senator from Montana, Montana.
+is going to say, we have to fix this.
+I remember when George W. Bush made an attempt to come to grips with entitlements on his second campaign.
+And one of my good friends, as you'll recall, was Conrad Burns, a senator from Montana.
 He'd been a former cattle auctioneer, and he was flying on Air Force One, and he said to Bush, Mr. President, you know why that plan of yours is not going to work?
 Bush said, why is that?
 And he said, well, Mr. President, you've got that piddling little ranch down there in Texas.
-And he said, let's say you're down there and somebody knocks on your ranch door and says, I've been looking at your barn, and unless you do something, it's going to collapse in 17 years, but I can fix it a lot cheaper right now, and your barn will be fine.
-He said, Mr. President, you're going to throw 'em right off the ranch.
-He said, Americans don't fix things until the roof falls in.
-But fortunately, and this is where Conrad didn't continue, Americans, when the roof falls in, somehow managed to fix things.
+And he said, let's say you're down there and somebody knocks on your ranch door and says, I’ve been looking at your barn, and unless you do something, it’s going to collapse in 17 years, but I can fix it for a lot cheaper right now, and your barn will be fine.
+He said, Mr. President, you're going to throw them right off the ranch.
+He said, Americans don’t fix things until the roof falls in but fortunately, and this is where Conrad didn't continue, Americans, when the roof falls in, somehow managed to fix things.

 Mitch Daniels (00:59:51):

-Well, we may have to again, but I join you in your optimism because I don't know one other way to look at the world.
+Well, we may have to again, but I join you in your optimism because I don’t know another way to look at the world.

 David Keene (00:59:56):